nagyistge/percona-agent/README.md

 About
 -----

 This is percona-agent for [Percona Cloud Tools](https://cloud.percona.com).
-It's a real-time client-side agent written in [Go](http://golang.org/) which implements the various servcies provided by Percona Cloud Tools (PCT).
+It's a real-time client-side agent written in [Go](http://golang.org/) which implements the various services provided by Percona Cloud Tools (PCT).
 You need a PCT account to install and use the agent.
 [Sign up for free](https://cloud.percona.com/signup)!

 Quick Install
 -------------